centrahq/api-documentation/pages/03.fe-development/14.post-purchase-upsell/docs.md

 For upsell products work the same rules as for the products that can be added to basket.
 The only exception - flexible bundles are not available for upselling.
+When a product already exists in the order and is also added as a post-purchase upsell product, the newly added upsell product will appear as a separate order line.

 ### Getting products information through APIs